ddvlanck/gipod-ldes-demo/README.md

 The init script will create a new database called `ldes` that contains two tables:
 - `version_metadata` → contains the entity URIs along with the timestamp of the most recent version
 - `mobility_hindrances` → contains the mobility hindrances

+#### Neo4j as database
+Neo4j will be configured to import RDF.
+The RDF can be queries through Neo4j Browser or by connecting to Neo4j with another application.

 #### Troubleshooting